Getting Less Than 7 Hours Of Sleep May Lead To Obesity, Study Finds

-CBS Local– Consistently missing out on a full night’s sleep is detrimental for one’s health in different ways including that it also may help contribute to obesity, according to a new study by the University of Leeds in England.
+CBS Local — Consistently missing out on a full night’s sleep is detrimental to one’s health in different ways and may help contribute to obesity, according to a new study by the University of Leeds in England.

 “Because we found that adults who reported sleeping less than their peers were more likely to be overweight or obese, our findings highlight the importance of getting enough sleep,” said Dr. Laura Haride, lead researcher, via the University of Leeds.
 “How much sleep we need differs between people, but the current consensus is that seven to nine hours is best for most adults.”